eitansuez/lab-ckad-practice/workshop/content/exercises/05-pod-design.md

         command: k apply -f pod-design/yavin.yaml
         ```

+    1. Wait for the rollout of the deployment to complete.

+        ```terminal:execute
+        command: k rollout status deploy yavin
+        ```

     1. Rollout an update to your deployment:

         ```terminal:execute
         command: k apply -f pod-design/yavin-update.yaml
         ```

     1. Inspect the state of the new pods.

+        ```terminal:execute
+        command: k get pod -w
+        ```

         There is a problem.

     _Your tasks_: